ChilliCream/hotchocolate-docs/docs/subscription.md

 > We are in the process to add more pub-/sub-provider for Kafka, Redis Streams, Azure EventHub and Azure ServiceBus.
 We also can help along if you want to implement your own subscription provider.

-In order to add the subsciption provider to our server add the following service in the `ConfigureServices` method of our `Startup.cs`:
+In order to add the subscription provider to our server add the following service in the `ConfigureServices` method of our `Startup.cs`:

 ```csharp
 services.AddInMemorySubscriptionProvider();